James Stewart (rower)

 James Alexander Stewart (born 15 December 1973) is an Australian former rower - a national champion, an U23 world champion and a three-time Olympian.

 Rowing brothers

 James's twin brother Geoff was also a three time Olympic rower (1996, 2000, 2004).
 Their younger brother Stephen rowed at the 2004 and 2008 Olympics.
 They became the first trio of brothers to represent Australia in rowing at the same Olympics when they all rowed at Athens 2004 to a bronze medal in the men's eight.
 The brothers were all educated at Newington College (1984–1991), and took up rowing coached by Olympian and fellow Old Newingtonian Michael Morgan and deputy headmaster Robert Buntine.

-In his remarkable representative rowing career, on all six occasions that James Stewart won a world championship or Olympic medal, he was racing with his brother Geoff who won the same medal.
+During his representative rowing career, Stewart won six World Championship or Olympic medals.
+In each of these instances, he competed alongside his brother, Geoff Stewart, who received the same medals.

 Club and state rowing

 James Stewart's senior club rowing was from the UTS Haberfield Rowing Club on Sydney's Iron Cove.